FatimaMansoor-dev/Self-Driving-Car-distance-measurement-/Day13-opticalflow/sparse.md

 ## Real-world Applications

 - Optical flow can be used to track moving objects like cars on a highway, following their motion trajectory over time.
-- The system efficiently tracks points at high FPS (70-80 FPS) on a CPU, making it suitable for real-time applications.